Karinatest/rsschool-cv-1/cv.md

 ### Work experience
 ***
-2020-2022 contextual advertising specialist in Elama
+##### 2020-2022 contextual advertising specialist in Elama
+Set up advertising in Yandex and Google for the company's clients. optimized campaigns and set up budgets

-2014-2020 home pastry chef
+##### 2014-2020 home pastry chef
+I prepared cakes, muffins, and marshmallows to order.
+Worked from home.
+Took pastry courses

 ### Language
 ***